Manualised clinical intervention

 • listening to group supervision

-Parent Hope Project coach trainees will be practising child and family professionals in mental health or couple & family therapy.
+The Parent Hope Project manualised program is for practising child and family professionals in mental health or couple & family therapy.
 Trainees may also be working in family support of ‘non-clinical’ family groups such as community work, pastoral care & education.
+Trainees who have completed the training and are regularly using the manuals include psychologists, psychiatrists, social workers, counsellors, school counsellors and pastoral staff.

-Our level 1 training explains how to use the manuals with parents, and what is involved in each session.
+Our training explains how to use the manuals with parents, and trains you in what is involved in each session.
 Parents will work from their own manual both in sessions with information pages for them to use between sessions, while the coach uses the coach manual.

 Each parent will need to purchase their own copy of the parent manual (or clinicians can purchase on their behalf), either electronic PDF or hard copy, and can be purchased here.

-You receive copies of both the coach and parent manuals at the start of your training.
+You receive electronic copies of both the coach and parent manuals at the start of your training.

 After your assignment has been approved, there is a certificate of completion available in the training portal.
 Click your name, ‘My Account’ then ‘Certificates’ to download.